 Gourd oils and Phyto-nutritional compounds

-Gourd oils are high in Phyto-nutritional compounds, including vitamin E as tocopherols, anti-inflammatory phytosterols, minerals, and carotenes.
+Gourd carrier oils are high in Phyto-nutritional compounds, including vitamin E as tocopherols, anti-inflammatory phytosterols, minerals, and carotenes.

 Some oils of the group are very dark in color with nutritious unsaponifiables in an unusual reddish red-green coloration, while others are yellow and clear.
 Refining practices will create different appearing oils from the same seed types.